IBM-Cloud/kube-samples/calico-policies/private-network-isolation/README.md

 Clusters that run Kubernetes version 1.9 or later must use Calico v3 syntax.

+## Regions

+The Calico policies are organized by region.
+Choose the directory for the region that your cluster is in when applying these policies.

 ## Summary of changes made by the Calico policies

 **Worker nodes**